The Walking Dead: The Ride: Music

-In 2013 the ride was given an original soundtrack to accompany the new lights and lasers, this was removed in 2014 and was replaced with a playlist of dance music.
-In 2016 the selection of songs was updated.
-In June 2017 the dance music was removed from the ride and area and the ride was given a new original soundtrack, this time composed by IMAscore and in the style of an upbeat electronic version of the park's new 'Island Theme', the queue line retained the music used before.
+In 2013, the ride received an original soundtrack to accompany the newly installed lights and lasers.
+This soundtrack was removed in 2014 and replaced with a playlist of dance music, which was updated in 2016.
+In June 2017, the dance music was removed, and the ride was given a new original soundtrack composed by IMAscore, featuring an upbeat electronic interpretation of the park's updated Island Theme.
+The queue line retained the previous soundtrack during this period.

-As part of the ride's refurbishment into The Walking Dead: The Ride in 2018, a new soundtrack, also by IMAscore, was used alongside a version of The Walking Dead's main theme music.
+As part of the 2018 refurbishment into The Walking Dead: The Ride, a new soundtrack composed by IMAscore was introduced, incorporating a version of the main theme music from the AMC television series The Walking Dead.